plainas/icl/README.md

 ### Bash

+```shellscript
+curl -sSL https://raw.githubusercontent.com/plainas/icl/master/install_bash.sh | /bin/sh
+```

-Bash doesn't lent itself to the same level of interactivity and configurability than fish or zsh.
+Bash doesn't lend itself to the same level of interactivity and configurability as fish or zsh.

 The command below will install a function to launch ''icl'' by pressing ''Ctrl+t'', on your .bashrc .
-The chosen command is places in your input bugger but it is also printed to stdout.
+The chosen command is placed in your input bugger but it is also printed to stdout.
 This works but it is somewhat anoying.
 If you are bash user, this is good time to switch to fish.

-```shellscript
-curl -sSL https://raw.githubusercontent.com/plainas/icl/master/install_bash.sh | /bin/sh
-```

 ### Manual Installation